 2. Competence Review:

 This is the evaluative component of the program.
 It assess an occupational therapists' skills, knowledge, and judgement required to provide safe, effective, and ethical services and to identify those registrants who may require improvement to practice.
-This includes a written evaluation and a peer assessment process.
-This component is currently under development.
+This component will have multiple components and is currently under development.

 3. Competence Improvement

 This is the improvement component of the program for those registrants identified in competence review as having competence below acceptable standards.
-Recommendations for improvement are made by a peer assessment committee based on the results of competence review.
+Recommendations for improvement are made by committee based on the results of competence review.